Skip to content

 Where to Eat and Drink on Division/Clinton

-Find foods from any cuisine, and something to suite any desire as you eat your way down Division/Clinton.
-Here are some highlights: La Bonita is a family owned and operated local-chain, serving up Mexican fare with the best, local ingredients.
-At Olympia Provisions Public House find house-cured meats, and American-style frankfurters paired with local craft drinks, beer, and wine with a large outdoor patio.
-A local favorite and Division Street stalwart, Bete-Lukas, try authentic Ethiopian dishes with house made injera.
+Find foods from any cuisine and something to suit any desire as you eat your way down Division/Clinton.
+Here are some highlights: La Bonita is a family-owned and operated local chain, serving up Mexican fare with the best local ingredients.
+At Alpenrausch find house-cured meats from Olympia Provisions featured in Alpine cuisine.
+A local favorite and Division Street stalwart, Bete-Lukas, try authentic Ethiopian dishes with house-made injera.

-If you’re in the mood for fine dining, Clinton Street has you covered with La Moule, an artsy brassiere serving up rich-Belgian-style dishes like mussels and other seafood, alongside amazing pommes frites.
-Find more Northwest seafood at Jacqueline, an upscale oyster bar.
+If you’re in the mood for fine dining, wander over to Clinton Street for Northwest seafood at Jacqueline, an upscale oyster bar.

 oysters on a table